ChrisMahlke/terraguard/README.md

 **Terraguard** is an offline-first disaster response triage tool.
 It runs locally, turns messy incident text (SMS, radio, social) into **strict JSON**, **ICS forms**, and **concise radio phrasing**, and can swap in a **LoRA-fine-tuned model** that improves extraction on NFIRS-style fire incidents.

-- **Best Local Agent**: usable without internet (everything can run on your laptop or a single GCP VM).
+- Usable without internet (everything can run on your laptop or a single GCP VM).
-- **Most Useful Fine-Tune**: we include a full recipe to fine-tune a small model on cause codes and wire it into the app.
+- Includes a full recipe to fine-tune a small model on cause codes and wire it into the app.
-- **Design & Safety**: schema-only outputs, clear abstentions, no hallucinated coordinates.
+- Schema-only outputs, clear abstentions, no hallucinated coordinates.

 ---